 - Eat smaller and frequent snacks and meals.
-It may be hard to eat your three meals a day.
-Eating smaller and more frequent meals will help with your nausea.
-Instead of three meals, you can have try five meals a day.
-This may also help you digest more food and absorb more nutrients.
+It may be hard to have three meals a day.
+Eating smaller and more frequent meals will help with nausea.
+Instead of three meals, you can try having five meals a day.
+This can also help you digest more food and absorb more nutrients.

 - Drink plenty of fluids.
 Make sure you drink lots of fluids.
-To help with nausea you can try ginger ale or ginger tea.
+To help with nausea, you can opt for ginger ale or ginger tea.

-- Avoid foods that make you feel discomfort and nausea.
-Avoid foods or smells that make you nauseated.
-Keep the room ventilated and odorless to prevent any possibility of worsening your your nausea.
+- Avoid foods that cause discomfort and nausea.
+Avoid foods or smells that make you feel nauseated.
+Keep the room ventilated and odorless to prevent any possibility of worsening your state of nausea.

-- Breathe in more fresh air.
+- Breathe in lots of fresh air.
 If the weather permits, open your windows when you’re at home or at work.
-Daily walks outdoors will also help improve your nausea.
+Daily walks outdoors will also help improve nausea.

-- Take your prenatal vitamins with food.
-Your prenatal vitamins may make you feel nauseated.
-You should always take your vitamins on a full stomach.
-This can be after your snack.
-You can try sucking on a ginger candy after taking your vitamins.
+- Take prenatal vitamins with food.
+Prenatal vitamins may make you feel nauseated.
+You should always take these vitamins on a full stomach, and can even be right after a snack.
+Also try sucking on ginger candy after taking your vitamins to help with taste.

-- Try acupressure and acupuncture: Although it’s still not yet proven to be effective, some women may find relief by using acupressure or acupuncture.
+- Try acupressure and acupuncture: Although it’s still not proven to be effective, some women may find relief in using acupressure or acupuncture.
 Acupressure stimulates certain points on the body with pressure.
 You can buy acupressure bracelets, which may be available at your local pharmacy.
-It is designed to stimulate points on the wrist and is expected to reduce nausea.
-Acupuncture involves thin needles inserted at certain pressure points on your body.
-Make sure to find a specialist who is professionally trained and have experience with pregnant women.
-Also, you should always let your doctor know before starting any new therapy.
-Your doctor may also give you a referral.
+It is designed to stimulate points on the wrist and is believed to help reduce nausea.
+Acupuncture on the other hand, involves thin needles being inserted at certain pressure points on your body.
+Be sure to seek a professionally trained specialist who has experience dealing with pregnant women.
+You should also always inform your doctor before beginning a new therapy.
+Your doctor may be able to provide you with a a referral.

 What should I tell my doctor?

 You should let your doctor know if you are experiencing any headaches.
 Pregnancy headaches are common but can cause discomfort.
-Your blood volume has increased by 40 to 50 percent and can trigger headaches.
-You should talk to your doctor what treatments are safe for you.
-Your doctor may suggest some natural remedies to relieve your headache without medications.
+At this point, your blood volume has increased by about 40 to 50% and can trigger headaches.
+You should speak to your doctor to determine the treatments that are safe for you.
+Your doctor may suggest natural remedies to relieve your headache without the use of medications.

 Your doctor may request a pap smear, which is a routine test to detect any sexually transmitted infections (STIs).
-The Centers for Disease Control and Prevention (CDC) recommends all pregnant women be tested during the early stage of pregnancy.
+The Centers for Disease Control and Prevention (CDC) recommends that all pregnant women be tested during the early stage of pregnancy.
 There are many STIs that can easily be treated with antibiotics.
-The earlier you get treated the less risk for any potential harm to your growing baby.
+The earlier you get treated, the less risk you bear for any potential harm to your growing baby.